-Distribution that You Want.
-Without an estate plan of some type, the laws of your state determine what happens to your property.
+Distribution According to Your Wishes.
+Without a will or estate plan of some type, the laws of your state determine what happens to your property.
 This is called intestate succession (property inheritance when there is no will).
 Very likely the distributions it dictates will NOT be the ones you would have chosen.
 And no state distribution law provides for gifts to friends or charities, or makes provisions for your pets.
 Make sure what you've earned and accumulated in your lifetime goes to help those you love and causes you care about.

-Provide for Your Family.
+Support for Your Family.
 An estate plan is especially important if you have minor children as it will name a guardian to care for your children and in many instances establishes a trust to help ensure their financial well-being.